blewis49/upload_test_repo/README.md

-# How to create a local repo in git and upload to Github
+# How to create repositories (repos) with git and Github
-## Instructions for creating a local repository
+## Creating a local repo and then uploading it to Github with git

+* From your Github account, create a new repository - do not initialize with a README.md file
-* At the command line, I used mkdir inside a tmp dir to create the repo name, upload_test_repo
+* At the command line, use the mkdir inside the tmp dir to create the repo name, upload_test_repo
 * I used git init to generate the git directory
 * I created a local README.md file with the vim text editor
 * I staged the file with git add -A and git commit -m "comment"